jonatanjacobsson/ifcpipeline/README.md

 The n8n interface will be accessible at `http://localhost:5678`.

 ## Usage
+Use n8n to orchestrate the pipeline.
+The url to the pipeline inside n8n will be `http://ifcpipeline:8000`.

-### IFC Pipeline Service
+### IFC Pipeline API

-The service exposes several endpoints:
+The service exposes the following endpoints:

 - `/health`: Health check endpoint
 - `/list_models`: List available IFC models